 The saponins in aquafaba cause it to froth up.
 “However, the amount wouldn’t be at toxic or dangerous levels,” Blatner says.
 “I haven’t seen any research or case studies to suggest any extreme health consequences.”
 As always, talk to your doctor for personalized diet recommendations if you are or could be pregnant.

 While more research is needed, evidence points to various benefits of saponins in the diet.

 1. They Act as Antioxidants

 "There are numerous reported benefits of saponins, but one of the most widely studied is their antioxidant capabilities," Clair says.
 "These plant chemicals are able to help eradicate free radical damage in the body."

-Saponins have also been found to have a cholesterol-lowering effect in humans and to combat cancer cells, per an April 2017 review in Food Chemistry.
+Saponins have also been found to have a cholesterol-lowering effect in humans, per an April 2017 review in Food Chemistry.
 The researchers note that saponins are important in reducing the risk of many chronic diseases.

 3. They Might Support Dental and Kidney Health

 A high-saponin diet may even help prevent cavities, and in epidemiological studies, saponins have been shown to be inversely associated with kidney stones, per a classic July 2004 study in the Journal of Medicinal Food.

 4. Saponin Foods Pack Other Important Nutrients, Too